QCaudron/repeater_roundabout/index.md

 You score one point for each repeater you make a contact on.
 Multiple contacts on the same repeater do not provide more points.

-**Bonus : Collect 'em all !** If you make a contact on *all repeaters* with the same callsign on the list of participating repeaters (for systems with at least two repeaters), your point score doubles for that system.
-For example, the PSRG operates a 2m repeater, a 6m repeater, and a 70cm repeater, all under the callsign WW7PSR.
+**Bonus : Collect 'em all !** If you make a contact on *all repeaters* with the same club designation on the list of participating repeaters (for systems with at least two repeaters), your point score doubles for that system.
+For example, the PSRG operates a 2m repeater, a 6m repeater, and a 70cm repeater.
 If you log a contact all three of them, you score six points instead of three.

 # Logging